qhoste/antiquegreece/README.md

-# Open-source
+# Antique: Greece
-The game files are open source, you can improve it but never sell it without my name removed.
+Antique: Greece is a game where you can get to know the history of Greece more.
+This was my first ever game that I published.